 Before you leave, make sure your tent is built to withstand rain.
 Ideally, you want a double-walled tent with a rain fly and groundsheet for rainy weather.
 You may also want to place a tarp under your tent for added protection from water seeping in, and follow our guide on how to waterproof your tent if you’ve owned yours a while.
-It’s also recommended to use a tent with a vestibule so you have a separate area in which to change and leave wet, muddy items like hiking boots so as not to drag muck into your sleeping quarters.
+It’s also recommended to use a tent with a vestibule so you have a separate area in which to change and leave wet, muddy items like hiking shoes so as not to drag muck into your sleeping quarters.

-Find an area of higher group on which to set up camp.
-Avoid setting up in a drainage basin, on the banks of a river or the shore of a lake as these areas are more prone to flooding.
+Find an area of higher ground on which to set up camp.
+Avoid setting up in a drainage basin, on the banks of a river or the shore of a lake, as these areas are more prone to flooding.
 Also avoid setting up under a tree.
 Though it might seem like it would provide some shelter from falling rain, falling limbs could be dangerous or damage your tent, while you’re likely to have to listen to the constant dripping long after a shower has gone off.

 Once you find your campsite, set up a temporary shelter, either using natural materials or with a pop-up tent or tarp if you’re able to carry one in.
 You can pitch your tent under it without getting soaked then leave the canopy where it is, or once your tent is up, move the shelter so you have a communal area to hang out under.
 After all, if you’re camping with a group, it’s a shame for everyone to spend the whole time hiding away in their tents so make a dry space in which to socialize, enjoy meals and play games to while away the evening hours.

+Once you've done everything you can to keep your tent dry in the rain, it's time to consider your own comforts once more, starting with your clothes.
 Pack a clothes line or rope, and once your shelter is erected, you can hang any wet clothes up to dry so they’re ready for use again in the morning.

 Making sure you get a good night's sleep is half the battle when it comes to a successful camping trip.
 As we mentioned already, though we love natural down for its warmth, synthetic down is better in wet conditions because it will continue to provide insulation which you definitely want once you lie down to sleep.
-Pack a synthetic down sleeping bag and for extra protection against the damp, you can put your sleeping bag inside a bivy bag which will also add a little extra warmth,
+Pack a synthetic down bag and for extra protection against the damp, you can put your sleeping bag inside a bivy bag which will also add a little extra warmth.